0xdothis/Neovim_config/README.md

 ## How to use this Configuration

 - You must have successfully installed Neovim
-- You can also install an neovim setup e.g Lazyvim
+- You can also install a neovim setup e.g Lazyvim

 After successfully installation check if you have the nvim folder in your config folder